Sudwala Caves is less than 50km from Sabie. Drive from Sabie towards Lydenburg on the R532 and take the R37

 chimpanzees closer to humanity through education, tourism and modern

-From Nelspruit drive on the R40 towards Barberton for 12km and then
+From Mbombela/Nelspruit drive on the R40 towards Barberton for 12km and then

 turn left at the signboard to Umhloti Lodge and JGI.
 The Jane Goodall